gregurco/jobeet-tutorial/docs/days/day-8.md

 - request object is added to method arguments because in request will be data of submitted form
 - entity manager is added to method arguments because we will use it to store new job
 - `handleRequest` method maps request data to form
-- `isSubmitted` method checks if form was submitted or method is called with get method and we need only to show the form
+- `isSubmitted` method checks if form was submitted or method is called with get method, and we need only to show the form
 - `isValid` method tracks if all requirements are met (we will add them in next step)
 - `redirectToRoute` is used to redirect to list of jobs and to prevent repeated submit of form (CTRL + R)